-Snoring, when associated with choking, unrefreshing sleep or daytime sleepiness, can be a symptom of obstructive sleep apnea.
-The Department of Otolaryngology at Singapore General Hospital discusses its causes and treatment options.
+Snoring, when associated with choking, unrefreshing sleep or daytime sleepiness, can be a symptom of obstructive sleep apnoea.
+The Department of Otolaryngology at Singapore General Hospital (SGH) discusses its causes and treatment options.

-However, snoring when associated with choking, unrefreshing sleep, daytime sleepiness or fatigue is a symptom of Obstructive Sleep Apnoea (OSA).
+obstructive sleep apnea (OSA) is snoring associated with choking, unrefreshing sleep, daytime sleepiness or fatigue.
 This is a condition where there is repeated upper airway collapse during sleep.
 This causes breathing to stop and the brain needs to wake up temporarily to open the airway to breathe again before falling back to sleep.
 On returning to sleep the obstruction occurs again and this cycle repeats.
 This causes poor sleep quality.

 Positive Airway Pressure (PAP)